organicmaps/organicmaps/README.md

 ## Development

-You would need Boost and Qt 5 for development, most other libraries are included into the
+You would need Qt 5 for development, most other libraries are included into the
 repository: see `3party` directory.
 The team uses mostly XCode and Qt Creator, though these are not mandatory.
 We have an established [coding style](https://github.com/mapsme/omim/blob/master/docs/CPP_STYLE.md).